 The sky is the limit at the Edwards AFB Aero Club.
 Experience the thrill of piloting an aircraft.
-Your local Aero Club provides many stages of flight training, from your first introductory flight through to solo, then on to private, commercial, and instructors ratings.
+Your local Aero Club provides many stages of flight training, from your first introductory flight through to solo, then on to private, commercial, and instructor ratings.
 The choice is yours.
 Whether your aim is recreational or a career path, your Aero Club will train you to the highest standard with safety always foremost.
-Checkout our Facebook.

-Becoming a Federal Aviation Administration (FAA) licensed pilot requires a minimum of 35 hours of flight training; 20 with an Instructor Pilot, and 15 hours of solo flight through our course.
+Becoming a Federal Aviation Administration (FAA) licensed pilot requires a minimum of 35 hours of flight training; 20 with an Instructor Pilot, and 15 hours of solo flight through our FAA approved part 141 course.
+For our FAA approved Part 61 course, the requirements are a minimum of 40 hours, 20 with an Instructor Pilot, and 20 hours of Solo flight.
 It is important to remember those are the minimum times…the national average is 75 hours; however Edwards Aero Club students average 65 hours before getting their FAA Private Pilot License.
 This does not include the ground school required to pass the FAA written test.
 Your local Aero Club uses the Cessna Computer Based Instruction, where you can take the program home, install it on your computer, and start learning.
 This program also lets you see what is expected of you on each flight lesson, by seeing the flight as they happen by on board cameras.
 You are not only buying the ground course but if you will; an aircraft and a flight instructor in a box (this computer program).

 You can learn to fly at any age but solo flight is not allowed until the age of 16.
 All you need to begin is a student pilot license/medical obtained at a specialized flight doctor in our area.